If you’re struggling to study for a cumulative exam, this blog post is for you. Here are 10 tips to help the students get ready and ace the test!

 Multiple Options

-Tests for placement
+Tests for Placement

 Placement exams are only assessments to determine a student’s level so that a suitable class can be assigned.
 In general, the grade here carries little practical weight.

-Tests of demonstration
+Tests of Demonstration

 Such a test may occasionally be physically demanding, like a piano exam.
 Students must vocally demonstrate their knowledge via a demonstration test in a group or one-on-one.